panda3d/panda3d-docs/programming/shaders/cg-shader-tutorial/index.rst

 .. note:: This section is incomplete.
 It will be updated soon.

-   Although some pages aren't written yet, the sourcecode for all the tutorials is complete.
+   Although some pages aren't written yet, the source code for all the tutorials is complete.
 Read this forum topic for more info and links to codes: https://discourse.panda3d.org/t/improving-the-manual/11599